-Since we’ve already pointed out the need of optimising towards generating more value, it’s important that you’re aware of Lean’s definition of value – it’s based on the customer’s point of view, not the company’s owner or board of directors or anyone else’s.
+Since we’ve already pointed out the need of optimizing towards generating more value, it’s important that you’re aware of Lean’s definition of value – it’s based on the customer’s point of view, not the company’s owner or board of directors or anyone else’s.
 Through this point of view, value is anything that will stimulate the purchase of your product or, even more directly, make the customer want to give you money for what you offer.

-In order to properly optimise your processes, you’ll first need to map them, identifying all the steps you take – from the beginning to the end – so that later on you’re able to cut off those that are only generating cost without adding to the customer’s value perception.
-All the steps that do generate value should also be optimised in order to eliminate all the possibilities of waste.
+In order to properly optimize your processes, you’ll first need to map them, identifying all the steps you take – from the beginning to the end – so that later on you’re able to cut off those that are only generating cost without adding to the customer’s value perception.
+All the steps that do generate value should also be optimized in order to eliminate all the possibilities of waste.
 Lean is all about the application of the known and effective scientific method of experimentation and study of work processes and systems to find improvements.

 Lean management’s philosophy is based on a culture of continuous, incremental improvement that’s practiced by every employee, every team, at every level of the organization.
 It’s not something defined by high management and shoved down everyone else’s throats.
 Lean’s philosophy encompasses a lot more than just processes, it’s about the respect for people, for everyone’s voice in the processes – the customer’s, the employees, the people who actually get the job done.

-It’s important you keep in mind that these principles are cyclical and should be continuously repeated in the search of better processes each time – you customer’s perception of value is not static and neither should you, as they evolve, you have to evolve to if you don’t want to be left behind.
+It’s important you keep in mind that these principles are cyclical and should be continuously repeated in the search of better processes each time – your customer’s perception of value is not static and neither should you, as they evolve, you have to evolve to if you don’t want to be left behind.

-There are a lot of tools – as we’ve pointed out here – that can help with the technical aspects of the continuous improvement process, such as Poke-a-Yoke, Kanban, continuous flow, etc. Lean management is not just social or just technical, it’s a global philosophy that searches continuous improvement while changing people’s perceptions of their organisation and systems.
+There are a lot of tools – as we’ve pointed out here – that can help with the technical aspects of the continuous improvement process, such as Poke-a-Yoke, Kanban, continuous flow, etc. Lean management is not just social or just technical, it’s a global philosophy that searches continuous improvement while changing people’s perceptions of their organization and systems.